logo for smoker-cooking.com

 by: Anonymous

-The advantage of electric smokers are maintain a constant temp is easy, the ability to cold smoke and its possible to load the smoker at noon and go back to work and have your meat ready when you get home.
+The advantages of electric smokers are maintaining a constant temperature, the ability to cold smoke, and it's possible to load the smoker at noon and go back to work and have your meat ready when you get home.
 Set it and forget it.
-The disadvantage is when smoking below 225 degree the ability to generate a lot of smoke.
-I have never soaked my chips and second I added a seperate smoke generator(there are a couple of people who make them)which generates all kinds of smoke.
-Works great.

 No Smoke